SeanKilleen/seankilleen.github.io/_posts/2021-12-19-santa-sleigh-nunit.md

     _xCoord += spaces; // This will only work when facing East }
 ```

-### Oops!
-Calling myself out.

-Can you spot where I jumped ahead here and didn't do the simplest thing?
-I automatically used the `spaces` parameter in the `MoveForward` and `MoveBackward` methods, rather than just increasing by 1, which would have then helped me reveal that I needed more tests to handle multiple spaces.

 After implementing the rest of the tests, the tests look like: